aut0maticjack/lazyweb/Boot-to-DOSBox.md

 ## Install DOSBox

+The default login name is `ubuntu` with a blank password.

 Make a directory to be the DOSBox C drive: `mkdir ~/DOS`

 In `/etc/apt/sources.list` add `universe multiverse` to the end of each repo line.